fralcala/sp25-n413-final/README.md

 ## Project Summary

-This should describe our project topic and how it relates to our category.
+Our project topic is space & Star Wars since our category is space.
+We will have pages talking about Star Wars and others space related topics.

 ## Key Takeaways

-Describe tools and techniques learned through this course that aided in the completion of your project.
+Throughout this course we have learned development of Wordpress themes through tools like Block themes, templates and working with the CMS editor.

 ## Core Templates